 A small number of upperclass students may be given permission to reside off campus.

-The application process begins in October for the following academic year.
-The application process involves FIVE PHASES.
+The application process begins in late September for the following academic year.
+The application process involves an online multi-phased process.
 Applications are approved individually and on a rolling basis until the maximum number is reached.
 Approval to live off campus is NOT guaranteed.
 Students are warned against signing a lease for off-campus accommodations until they have received final written approval from Housing Services.

 Only full academic year approvals are granted.
 If students do not receive full approval they will not have the opportunity for future consideration within that academic year.